 - Daniel 1:18-21.
 Nebuchadnezzar judges Daniel and his friends. - Daniel 3:28-29.
 Nebuchadnezzar condemned Shadrach, Meshach and Abednego but at last they are vindicated. - Daniel 4:31-33.
 God's judgement against the pride of Nebuchadnezzar. - Daniel 5:18-28.
-Daniel pronounces God's judgement on Belshazzar - Daniel 6:24.
-Darius vindicates Daniel and condemns his persecutors. - Daniel 7:9-14 Daniel's vision of the judgement in heaven, condemnation of the persecutors and vindication for the saints.
-(Verses 26-27) - Daniel 8:14.
-The cleansing of the sanctuary The cleansing of the sanctuary took place annually on the Day of Atonement.
-The Day of Atonement, or Yom Kippur, is also known by the Jews as Yom Haddin, the Day of Judgement.
-On that day, the Jews believe that God decides which names shall be retained in the Book of Life, and which names shall be blotted out. - Daniel 12:2 & 10.
-Many shall be tried and purified and made white.
+Daniel pronounces God's judgement on Belshazzar - Daniel 6:23-24.
+Darius vindicates Daniel and condemns his persecutors. - Daniel 7:9-14 Daniel's vision of the judgement in heaven, condemnation ken through all the prophets.
+"The Spirit of Christ which was in them" "testified beforehand the sufferings of Christ, and the glory that should follow."
+I Peter 1:11.
+"Desire of Ages, page 234.